Mount St Mary Campus of the Australian Catholic University: The St Edmunds Building (1962)

 The St Edmunds Building (formerly called the New Junoriate, built on the site of the Victorian villa Ovalau, later known as St Endra's which was demolished c.
 1961): This Modern Movement brick building with multiple wings was designed by Sheerin & Hennessy in several stages.
 It was originally opened on 22 July 1962 as the New Juniorate and designed to provide a new hall, science rooms, library, common room and oratory for up to 98 boys in training after the Mullens Building was considered too small for this purpose.
 Like the Mullens Building it has since been adapted to a variety of classroom and educational uses.
 The west wing is included in the heritage precinct and has three storeys with a rendered arcade at the ground floor and brick walls with square window openings above.
 At the south end is a flat roofed section with plain brick walls providing a backdrop to a large crucifix.
 The south and east wings of this building are two storeys (the south and east wings are largely excluded from the heritage listing).
-It is good quality, carefully detailed modernist building with low-pitched roofs and aluminum framed window.
+It is good quality, carefully detailed modernist building with low-pitched roofs and aluminium framed window.
 Its sympathetic proportions and finishes provide a satisfying completion to the main courtyard of the university.